-How to draw with a textured pencil line using the Colour view tool or press Alt + /. - 2.
+- 1. In the Tools toolbar, select the Pencil \oint tool or press Alt + /. - 2.
 In the Colour view, select the colour with which you wish to draw. - 3.
-In the Colour view, click on the Show Pencil Texture Palettes \( \mathcal{O} \) button to display your pencil texture palettes.
+In the Colour view, click on the Show Pencil Texture Palettes 🖉 button to display your pencil texture palettes.